cambridge-ceu/csd3/applications/DNAnexus.md

     > cd /rds/project/jmmh2/rds-jmmh2-projects/olink_proteomics/scallop/dx-toolkit && source environment
     > ```

-[^2]: A summary of all commands is available from [https://documentation.dnanexus.com/user/helpstrings-of-sdk-command-line-utilities](https://documentation.dnanexus.com/user/helpstrings-of-sdk-command-line-utilities).
+[^2]: A summary of all commands is available from [https://documentation.dnanexus.com/user/helpstrings-of-sdk-command-line-utilities](https://documentation.dnanexus.com/user/helpstrings-of-sdk-command-line-utilities), particularly its [API Methods](https://documentation.dnanexus.com/developer/api/api-directory) section.
 [^3]:
     Instead of the `dx login` and `dx logout` pair one can login with a token, i.e.,